Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: Introduction

 \subsection{Review of related literature}

-Quantities of the form (\ref{lcov}) and (\ref{ccov}) arise naturally when the clipped series $(I\{Y_t \leq x\})_{t \in \IZ}$ and $(I\{U_t \leq \tau\})_{t \in \IZ}$ are investigated.
-Processes of this type have been {considered} earlier in the literature (see, for instance, \cite{Kedem1980}).
-In the field of signal processing the idea to replace the quadratic by other loss functions has been discussed by \citet{Katkovnik1998} who proposed to use $L_p$-distances and analyzed the properties of these \textit{M-periodograms}. \citet{Hong2000} used the Laplace covariances corresponding to positive lags to construct a test for serial dependence. \citet{LintonWhang2007} considered sequences of Laplace cross-correlations $\gamma_k(\tau,\tau) / \gamma_0(\tau,\tau)$ (called {\it quantilogram} by these authors) in order to test for directional predictability. \citet{Li2008} suggested least absolute deviation estimators in a harmonic regression model assuming that the median of the random variables $Y_t$ vanishes.
-The focus of this author was on the quantity
+Quantities of the form (\ref{lcov}) and (\ref{ccov}) naturally come into the picture when the {\it clipped processes} $(I\{ Y_t \leq x\})_{t \in\IZ}$ and $(I\{U_t \leq\tau\})_{t \in\IZ}$ are investigated.
+Such clipped processes have been {considered} earlier in the literature (see, for instance, Kedem \cite{Kedem1980}).
+In the field of signal processing, the idea to replace the quadratic loss by other loss functions has been discussed by Katkovnik \cite{Katkovnik1998}, who proposes using $L_p$-distances and analyzes the properties of the resulting \textit{M-periodograms}.
+Hong \cite{Hong2000} used the Laplace covariances corresponding to positive lags to construct a test for serial dependence.
+Linton and Whang \cite{LintonWhang2007} considered sequences of Laplace autocorrelations $\gamma_k(\tau,\tau) / \gamma_0(\tau,\tau)$ (called {\it quantilogram} by these authors) in order to test for directional predictability. {Mikosch and Zhao \cite{MikoschZhao2013} define a periodogram generated from a suitable sequence of indicator functions of rare events.}

+In a pioneering paper, Li \cite{Li2008} suggested least absolute deviation estimators in a harmonic regression model assuming that the median of the random variables $Y_t$ is zero.
+The focus of this author is on the quantities of the form (for $\omega\in(0,\uppi )$; throughout, i stands for the root of $-1$)